leoaaraujo/articles/monitoring-openshift-datadog/README.md

 Using the Datadog Operator solution, we can have a complete monitoring solution for our Openshift cluster with main features such as APM, Network Analysis, Logs, Events and Metrics.

+To request an Openshift trial and learn more about our solution, [click here](https://www.redhat.com/en/technologies/cloud-computing/openshift/try-it).

+To request a Datadog trial and be able to replicate this knowledge, [click here](https://www.datadoghq.com/dg/monitor/free-trial).

 &nbsp;

 ## **References**